-Disclaimer: As the COVID-19 situation changes, we reserve the right to modify all class dates and camp sizes in an effort to prioritize the safety of all students and staff.
+On-site experiences for small groups are scheduled on a per-case request basis right now.
+As the COVID-19 situation evolves, we reserve the right to modify all class dates and event sizes in an effort to prioritize the safety of all students and staff.
 All attendees will need to comply with safety precautions, including screening questions and wearing a mask.

 The Sanford Program for the Midwest Initiative in Science Exploration (PROMISE) was developed to connect communities in our region with cutting edge science and research.
 In 2010, Sanford Research created an outreach program to provide science, technology, engineering and mathematics (STEM) experiences for K-12 students across South Dakota and neighboring states...Learn More About PROMISE

 Why do I have to wear a coat?
 Why is the moon up in the daytime?
 Why do I have to get a shot?
 The questions can be endless, but they are important to the development of a child.

 Two new vaccine therapies are on the horizon for COVID-19.
 Both need to be stored at temperatures cold enough to harden ice cream into a block of ice that only specialized freezers can produce.

 For almost a decade, Sanford PROMISE has connected students, educators and communities with the latest in science and research.

 The SARS-CoV-2 virus causes COVID-19.
 In clinics and labs around the world, people are trying to understand how it works.
 Students will follow a case study and use a computer database to study the genetic sequence of a novel virus.